Vikas3333-singh/it-asset-tracker/README.md

 ## Overview

 In many organizations, asset information is often scattered across spreadsheets, emails, and manual records.
-This project centralizes key asset details into a simple dashboard interface, making it easier to manage devices, monitor ownership, and track operational status efficiently.
+This project centralizes key asset details into a dashboard interface, making it easier to manage devices, monitor ownership, and track operational status efficiently.

 ## Key Features